IgorPerikov/mighty-watcher/README.md

 simply an executable .jar file, launch with `java -jar`

-specify first or all three params, which are:
+specify first two or all four params, which are:
+* port which node will listen for handling kv-storage api
-* port which will new node will listen
+* port which node will listen for inter-node communication
 * peer node address
 * peer node port